harrislab-brown/km-droplet-onto-bath/README.md

 ## Contact
 Questions or issues with running the code?
-- Open an issue on this repository, or
+- Open an issue on this repository
-- Contact the maintainer(s).
-Legacy notes list: grcarlosa@gmail.com